ebzzry/ebzzry.github.io/en/src/over-under.md

 moving ourselves to thought-bunkers, we build assumptions that because of the security that our bunker provides, we have prevailed.
 From our DNA that provides us with the information that contains the code of what makes us tick, we turn to our brains to store yet more information.
-These various pieces of information and high in breadth, that our humble DNA can no longer even begin to contain.
+These various pieces of information and high in breadth, that our humble code can no longer even begin to contain.
 But alas, what we have in our individual brains is still not enough to house our ever-growing house of knowledge.
-We needed to find a way to record them outside our bodies, stored somewhere where data retrieval is one of its most critical operations — we wrote and created records.
+We needed to find a way to record them outside our bodies, stored somewhere where data retrieval is one of its most critical operations—we wrote and created records.
 We began by writing on stones, walls, and anything that would hopefully persist to contain what it must, across generations of readers.
 We have built colossal libraries, with gargantuan collections of books.
 With it, we have stored an immense amount of records, far beyond what all the